iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient Convergence Rate.md

 ---
-### **Splitting as an Averaged Operator**
+### **Splitting as an Operator**

-#TODO: Another way of proving the convergence rate relates to the operator theory.
-We prove that the forward and backward splitting is an average operator and it has Fajer's convergence for a fixed point iteration algorithm.
+#TODO: Another way to prove it is through the idea of operator.
+Unfortunately, the operator for the Forward and Backward method is not an Averaged Operator, hence it doesn't adhere to the fixed point convergence as stated and proved in [[Introduction to Operators for Optimizations]].